electric-eloquence/gulp/docs/writing-a-plugin/README.md

       // file.contents is a Stream - https://nodejs.org/api/stream.html
       this.emit('error', new PluginError(PLUGIN_NAME, 'Streams not supported!'));

-      // or, if you can handle Streams:
+      // Or, if you can handle Streams:
       //file.contents = file.contents.pipe(...
       //return callback(null, file);
     } else if (file.isBuffer()) {
       // file.contents is a Buffer - https://nodejs.org/api/buffer.html
       this.emit('error', new PluginError(PLUGIN_NAME, 'Buffers not supported!'));

-      // or, if you can handle Buffers:
+      // Or, if you can handle Buffers:
       //file.contents = ...
       //return callback(null, file);
     }